 Diplegia/diparesis usually indicates the legs are affected more than the arms; primarily affects the lower body.

-Hemiplegia/hemiparesis indicates the arm and leg on one side of the body is affected.
+Hemiplegia/hemiparesis indicates the arm and leg on one side of the body are affected.

-Paraplegia/paraparesis means the lower half of the body, including both legs, are affected.
+Paraplegia/paraparesis means the lower half of the body, including both legs, is affected.